aI-lab-glider/an-introduction-to-ai/README.md

-# An introduction course to Artificial Intelligence
+# An Introduction to Artificial Intelligence

 Welcome to this exciting course that will challenge you with implementing various algorithms and solving corresponding problems 🎓🤖.
 The course consists of six modules that are designed to provide a comprehensive understanding of fundamental AI concepts and techniques.
 Each module includes a series of TODOS that you will implement and later verify using automated tests 🧪🤖.